Artemisinin (Chinese wormwood)

 There are three forms of artemisinin: artemisinin, artesunate, and artemether.
 All three are absorbed well when taken orally and all three will cross the blood brain barrier as well.

 Dosage: Dosing the Artemisinin can be tricky, this is because the intestines have the ability to build up a resistance to absorbing this herb after just 3 days of treatment.
 Therefore it is wise to take the herb for a few days on, and then a few days off, as this resistance is easily reversible.
-With this in mind, an approximate dosage would be to take two – 200 mg tablets, taken 3 times per day for 3 days and then stopping for 4 days.
+With this in mind, an approximate dosage would be 2 – 200 mg tablets, taken 3 times per day for 3 days and then stopping for 4 days.
 Continue with this on and off again cycle, or take as directed by your holistic health care provider.
-This supplement is best absorbed when taken with a small amount of natural fats such as extra virgin olive oil or unrefined coconut oil.
-Those with a sensitive stomach may prefer to take their dosage with a meal that includes some healthy fats.
-This can be combined with an iron supplement to encourage the sequestering effect or when someone is anemic.
+This supplement is best absorbed when taken with a small amount of natural fats such as extra virgin olive oil or unrefined coconut oil, and those with a sensitive stomach may prefer to take their dosage with a meal that also includes some healthy fats.